 After mixing, put the cleaning mixture in a spray bottle, spray it right onto the furniture, and wipe it down with a clean cloth.
 Repeat this process until clean, and then rinse the furniture with clean water and dry the surface.
 Now your furniture is clean and ready for the next step.

 *If sanding is needed, sand your piece and wipe clean with a damp cloth.

-Mistake #2 Not Use A Stain Blocker Before Painting Wood Furniture
+Not Using A Stain Blocker Before Painting Wood Furniture

 I call these products my problem solvers!
 A valuable lesson, no doubt.
-So, if you want to be certain and take the guesswork out of painting furniture, ALWAYS… before painting wood furniture, DO the prep.
+If you want to be certain and take the guesswork out of painting furniture, ALWAYS… before painting wood furniture, DO the prep.
 You’re welcome! 🙂 This is one lesson I’ll never forget!
 What about you?
 Have you ever had this happen?
-I’d love to hear about your experience in the comment section below so I don’t feel so alone.
+I’d love to hear about your experience in the comment section below, so I don’t feel so alone.

 And here’s another great tip… CLICK HERE to learn how to remove that musty smell from your furniture makeovers.
 I know the furniture I find smells like, well you know the smell.
 HA!

 Until the next project… xo, Do